lh62594/rat-city-game/README.md

 (add heroku link here)

 ## Technologies
-JavaScript
+* JavaScript
-HTML5 Canvas
+* HTML5 Canvas
-Rails API
+* Rails API

 ## Roadmap
 Check back for future levels!
 There will be powerups and more obstacles to get by!

+## Rails API
+To view the backend portion of this game, go to https://github.com/lh62594/rat-city-backend